"She told me, 'She has a hernia.' I was thinking...just a hernia." - Abigail's Story

-I found out I was pregnant with our second child mid March 2011.
+I found out I was pregnant with our second child mid-March, 2011.
 We went to our first doctor's appointment and everything looked great.
 We were so excited to be expecting again!
-After about a month I went back for a second regular appointment the doctor came in and tried to find the babies heartbeat, she couldn't (very scary moment) I was around 10 weeks so they wanted me to have an ultrasound to see if they could find it there.
+After about a month, I went back for a second regular appointment.
+The doctor came in and tried to find the baby's heartbeat.
+She couldn't (very scary moment).
+I was around 10 weeks so they wanted me to have an ultrasound to see if they could find it there.
 They ended up finding it and we were relieved.
-Went back again the next month and the same thing happened.
+We went back again the next month and the same thing happened.
 This went on each time!
 No kidding!
-We didn't think anything of it since they told us it could possibly be just a tilted uterus.
-So, everything seemed great, I felt good and the doctors weren't concerned.
-At my 28 week scan a new ultrasound tech did my ultra sound.
-She started scanning and kept saying she won't empty her bladder, why is this baby not emptying her bladder, she explained she couldn't see her kidneys.
-She then asked for the other doctor, unfortunately he had already left, so we had to come back the next week.
-We came back the other doctor did the ultra sound and explained he thought it looked like an ovarian cyst on her ovaries.
+We didn't think anything of it, since they told us it could possibly be just a tilted uterus.
+So, everything seemed great.
+I felt good and the doctors weren't concerned.
+At my 28-week scan, a new ultrasound tech did my ultra sound.
+She started scanning and said, "She won't empty her bladder.
+Why is this baby not emptying her bladder?"
+She explained she couldn't see her kidneys.
+She then asked for the other doctor.
+Unfortunately he had already left, so we had to come back the next week.
+When we came back, the other doctor did the ultrasound and explained he thought it looked like an ovarian cyst on her ovaries.

 Weird!
-He then, scheduled an appointment with a high risk specialist and wanted us in the same day!
+He then scheduled an appointment with a high risk specialist and wanted us in the same day!
 That's when I knew something wasn't right.
-We ended having to wait two weeks before we could get in to the high risk doctor.
+We ended having to wait two weeks before we could get in to the high risk specialist.
 It was a dreadful wait!
-Finally the day came and we went, I will never forget that day.
-They called us back, the first ultrasound tech started scanning, she scanned for almost 2 hours it felt like.
-I remember turning to my husband and saying I hope nothing's wrong.
+Finally the day came and we went.
+I will never forget that day.
+They called us back to the room, and the ultrasound tech started scanning.
+It felt like she scanned for almost 2 hours.
+I remember turning to my husband and saying, "I hope nothing's wrong."
 Then, the doctor came in and greeted us.
 She was very sweet!
 She told us she was going to look at the picture then tell us what she was seeing.
-She started scanning and she said, Suzannah, she has a hernia, I was thinking just a hernia.
-Then she went in to saying her intestines are in her chest and her heart is pushed all the way to the right.
+She started scanning and said, "Suzannah, she has a hernia."
+I was thinking...just a hernia.
+But then the doctor continued, saying her intestines were in her chest and her heart was pushed all the way to the right.